 A JBSP mortgage takes your earnings as well as your parent’s earnings into account when carrying out the affordability checks.
 If you have a low credit score, or none at all, your parent’s good credit score gives you a boost.
 Both of you are named on the mortgage and you are both jointly liable for the mortgage repayments.
 This is different from a guarantor mortgage in that your parent contributes to the mortgage with you from the outset.
 With a guarantor mortgage, on the other hand, your parent only makes mortgage repayments if you are unable to.

-The main difference between a JBSP mortgage and a joint mortgage is that only you are named on the deeds with a JBSP mortgage.
+The main difference between a JBSP mortgage and a joint mortgage is that only you are named on the deeds.
 This means that while your parent is helping you out financially, you can enjoy full ownership of your own home.
-As your parent is not on the deeds, this means they are not liable to pay a second property stamp duty surcharge.
+As your parent is not on the deeds, they are not liable to pay a second property stamp duty surcharge.
 As this extra stamp duty can cost thousands, it makes a JBSP mortgage much more attractive than a joint mortgage.

 Another benefit to using a JBSP mortgage to buy your first property is that you’re not restricted to the type of property you can buy.
-With the government-backed Help to Buy scheme for first-time buyers, for example, you are restricted to buying a newly built property.
+With the government-backed Help to Buy scheme for first-time buyers, for example, you’re restricted to buying a newly built property.

 Who can apply for a JBSP mortgage?